Diff-fusion/writeups/2024-justctf/world-of-ottercraft/Readme.md

 * `bring_it_on`: `PREPARE_FOR_TROUBLE` -> `ON_ADVENTURE`
 * `return_home`: `ON_ADVENTURE` -> `FINISHED`
 * `get_the_reward`: `FINISHED` | `SHOPPING` -> `RESTING`

 Two interesting things stand out:
 1. The `checkout` function allows all incoming states
-2. The `get_the_reward` function allows `SHOPPING` as input Both of these are unexpected and likely a bug.
+2. The `get_the_reward` function allows `SHOPPING` as input

+Both of these are unexpected and likely a source of bugs.

+### Exploit
 The `get_the_reward` function doesn't check if a monster is killed.
 It always gives the reward for the monster at the index that was passed to `bring_it_on`.
 So if we use `enter_tavern` to get to `SHOPPING` and then use `get_the_reward` a reward will be claimed without the need to kill the monster.